 I work primarily in ancient philosophy and, in particular, on Aristotle.
 Most of my research right now is on questions concerning virtue, well-being, perfectionism and teleology.
 Some of my research is at the intersection of ancient and contemporary ethics.
-Amongst other things, I’m working on developing a new and improved version of Aristotelian perfectionism.
 See my research page for more information.

 Outside of my research, I’ve been involved in a number of initiatives to improve the discipline.
 I am on the Steering Committee for the Job Candidate Mentoring Program for Women in Philosophy; I am a faculty advisor for the Virginia Tech chapter of Minorities and Philosophy (MAP); I spear-headed the Compass Workshop; and I’ve taught several philosophy courses at local correctional facilities through Princeton’s Prison Teaching Initiative.